Report: Trump to Award Rush Limbaugh with Medal of Freedom

 Additionally, Limbaugh is reportedly expected to attend Tuesday evening’s address following an invitation from the White House.

-President Trump and Limbaugh enjoy a years-long friendship and have golfed together on numerous occasions in southern Florida.
+President Trump and Limbaugh enjoy a years-long friendship and have golfed together on numerous occasions in south Florida.
 The radio host recently introduced the president before his remarks at the Turning Point USA conference in West Palm Beach.

 .